-The American pianist, John Blacklow, studied with Tatiana Yampolsky, graduating from Harvard University (B.A.), The Juilliard School (M.M.), and the University of Southern California (D.M.A.).
+The American pianist, John Blacklow, studied piano with Tatiana Yampolsky, graduating from Harvard University (Bachelor of Arts), The Juilliard School (Master of Music), and the University of Southern California (D.M.A.).

-During 2003-2004, John Blacklow was selected, with violinist Jennifer Frautschi, as a “Rising Star” by Carnegie Hall and E.C.H.O.
-(European Concert Hall Organization), and was presented on several major concert series throughout Europe, including the Concertgebouw in Amsterdam, the Philharmonie in Cologne, the Mozarteum in Salzburg, Cite de la Musique in Paris, and Palais des Beaux Arts in Brussels.
+During 2003-2004 season, John Blacklow was selected with violinist Jennifer Frautschi by Carnegie Hall and the European Concert Hall Organization (E.C.H.O.) for their “Rising Stars” program, and the duo was received with high acclaim at the Concertgebouw in Amsterdam, Philharmonie in Cologne, Mozarteum in Salzburg, Cité de la Musique in Paris, Konzerthaus in Vienna, Wigmore Hall in London, and Palais des Beaux Arts in Brussels, as well as on Carnegie’s own “Distinctive Debuts” series.
+They have since appeared in Symphony Hall in Detroit, the Windham Music Festival in New York, the Wilson Center for the Arts in Wisconsin, Harvard Musical Association, Wellesley College, as well as on NPR’s “Performance Today", Radio France and BBC 3 in the UK.
 He was invited by the National Academy of Recording Arts and Sciences to perform at the Grammy Hall of Fame awards for both Zubin Mehta and Isaac Stern.

-John Blacklow currently serves as Associate Professor on the piano faculty of the University of Notre Dame.
+John Blacklow serves as Professor of Piano at the University of Notre Dame.